DrJamesIves/Jellyfish_Tactile_Discrimination_Task/README.md

     -	Updates the trial history to show the trial was incorrect.
 <!-- end of the list -->
 #### Outputs
-Returns the updated tact_hist structure, with fields in current_trial and tracker modified to reflect response correctness.
+Returns the updated tact_hist structure, with fields in current_trial and tracker modified to reflect response correctness.<br />
 ### save_jellyfish_data
 #### Purpose
 Saves participant data and trial history from a jellyfish eyetracking/tactile task session.
 Creates organised output folders, generates participant- and session-specific files, and stores both redundant backups and cleaned summary tables.